Uniswap/interface/README.md

 #### When to define a migration

-Anytime a slice is added or Redux state properties are renamed or deleted.
-Migrations are not necessary when properties are added to an existing slice, though you should update the latest schema within the `schema.ts` file.
+Anytime a required property is added or any property is renamed or deleted to/from Redux state.
+Migrations are not necessary when optional properties are added to an existing slice.
+Make sure to always add new required properties to the `schema.ts` file as well.

 #### How to migrate